Learning a model of shape selectivity in V4 cells reveals shape encoding mechanisms in the brain: Introduction

 SparseShape, whose architecture is depicted in Figure~\ref{fig:model_architecture}(\subref{subfig:hierarchy}), combines and extends two previous models~\cite{RBO,Antonio_2012}.
 In SparseShape, simple and complex cells extract oriented edges.
 Complex cell responses modulated by early recurrence from the dorsal stream result in border ownership (See~\cite{RBO} for details).
 Combining simple and complex cell responses result in two types of endstopped neurons: curvature degree and curvature direction (details explained in~\cite{Antonio_2012}).
 Curvature degree cells at four scales represent curvature magnitude.
 Curvature sign encoding is achieved by combining BO responses with that of curvature direction neurons.
 Combining curvature sign and curvature degree signals yield the signed curvature representation manifested in model local curvature neurons.
-The three types of endstopped curvature cells (degree, direction and sign) that give rise to a signed curvature encoding have geometric interpretations that are explained in Section~\ref{section:Methods}.
-In other words, the signed curvature encoding achieved in this hierarchy is supported by available biological findings and also matches the geometric definition.
+In addition to support from available biological findings, the three types of endstopped curvature cells (degree, direction and sign) that give rise to a signed curvature encoding have geometric interpretations that are explained in Section~\ref{section:Methods}.
 Finally, model local curvature cells feed their signal to model shape-selective cells in the output layer of SparseShape representing V4 selectivities.
 The SparseShape network meets known biological properties with its parameters set according to neurophysiological findings.